NHLBI/lit_python_toobox/README.md

 ---

+## Data download

+To download the sample data, please run the `download_data.py` script.
+Alternatively, you can manually download the data files from: [https://zenodo.org/records/15802530](https://zenodo.org/records/15802530).
+Please store them inside the `data/` directory if you download the data manually.

+---

 ## Development Workflow

 If you intend to modify or extend the code, please work from a new development branch: